 *Thelma Carpenter was born on this date in 1922.
 She was a Black jazz singer and actress.

 She was born in Brooklyn, NY, the only child of Fred and Mary Carpenter, and attended Girls' Commercial High School.
-As a child performer, Carpenter had her own radio show on WNYC in New York and won an amateur night at the Apollo Theatre in 1938.
+As a child performer, Carpenter had her radio show on WNYC in New York and won an amateur night at the Apollo Theatre in 1938.

 Carpenter's television appearances began as early as the 1940s (including Cavalcade of Stars with Jackie Gleason, Ed Sullivan's Toast of the Town, "Floor Show."
-She replaced Dinah Shore as vocalist on Eddie Cantor's radio show for the 1945–46 season, marking the first time that a Black artist had become a permanent member of an all-white show without playing a character.
+She replaced Dinah Shore as vocalist on Eddie Cantor's radio show for the 1945–46 season, marking the first time a Black artist had become a permanent member of an all-white show without playing a character.
 She was a top nightclub attraction for most of her career, performing regularly at major theaters sang with Duke Ellington in concerts and on television.
 As a solo artist, she had a surprising chart hit in 1961, answering Elvis Presley with Yes, I'm Lonesome Tonight.